jbakic/Shielded.Gossip/README.md

 counter implemented in the CountVector class.
 VectorBase can be used as a base class to easily implement vector clock-like CRDT types.

-To achieve the same desirable characteristics with a type which is not a CRDT, you can simply add the IHasVersionVector interface to it, and use the Multiple&lt;T&gt; wrapper to make it a CRDT.
-If you cannot change the type to add the interface to it, you can use the VecVersioned&lt;T&gt; wrapper which pairs a value of any type with a version vector and which implements that interface.
+To achieve the same desirable characteristics with a type which is not a CRDT, you can add the IHasVersionVector interface to it, and use the Multiple&lt;T&gt; wrapper to make it a CRDT.
+If you cannot change the type to add the interface to it, you can use the VecVersioned&lt;T&gt;
+wrapper which pairs a value of any type with a version vector and which implements that interface.

 [Version vectors](https://en.wikipedia.org/wiki/Version_vector) reliably detect conflicting edits to the same key, and the Multiple will keep the conflicting versions, allowing you to resolve